 Butter - Adding butter when melting chips helps ensure they melt smoothly, and gives them a perfect texture and richness of flavor.

-Substitutions and Variations
+Substitutions & Variations

-Butterscotch Chips - The butterscotch flavor is not strong in these bars, they take on the peanut butter flavor, but if you don't have butterscotch chips or want to try other flavors, chocolate chips, peanut butter chips, or even caramel chips could also be delicious!
-It will, of course, change the flavor of these Peanut Butter Marshmallow Squares, but will give a unique flavor that should be just as yummy!
+Butterscotch Chips - The butterscotch flavor is not strong in these bars; they take on the peanut butter flavor, but if you don't have butterscotch chips or want to try other flavors, chocolate chips, peanut butter chips, or even caramel chips could also be delicious!
+It will, of course, change the flavor of these Peanut Butter Marshmallow Squares, but it will give a unique flavor that should be just as yummy!

 Peanut Butter - I prefer creamy peanut butter, but crunchy will work too and will give these no-bake squares an extra element of texture.
 An almond butter or sunflower butter can also work, but it needs to be a creamy, spreadable one, not a natural one where the oil separates.
 And because these butters have more subtle flavors than peanut butter, the flavor of the chips may stand out a bit more.

-How to Make this Recipe
+How to Make Peanut Butter Marshmallow Squares

-Step 2: Combine the butterscotch chips, peanut butter, and butter in a sauce pan over medium-low heat, stirring frequently.
+- Step 2: Combine the butterscotch chips, peanut butter, and butter in a saucepan over medium-low heat, stirring frequently.
 Heat until the butter and chips are melted and the mixture is smooth.

-Step 3: Remove from heat and let sit one minute.
+- Step 3: Remove from heat and let sit one minute.
 Remove the pan from the freezer and pour the warm mixture over the marshmallows.
 Stir gently to coat the marshmallows.

-Step 4: Refrigerate for at least one hour, cut into squares, and enjoy!
+- Step 4: Refrigerate for at least one hour, cut into squares, and enjoy!

 Recipe FAQs